junxit/us-congress-bills-116/metadata.md

 - 2019-12-05 — Introduced in House
 - 2019-12-05 — Referred to the Committee on Financial Services, and in addition to the Committee on Small Business, for a period to be subsequently determined by the Speaker, in each case for consideration of such provisions as fall within the jurisdiction of the committee concerned.
 - 2019-12-05 — Referred to the Committee on Financial Services, and in addition to the Committee on Small Business, for a period to be subsequently determined by the Speaker, in each case for consideration of such provisions as fall within the jurisdiction of the committee concerned.
+- 2019-12-10 — Committee Consideration and Mark-up Session Held.
+- 2019-12-11 — Committee Consideration and Mark-up Session Held.
+- 2019-12-11 — Ordered to be Reported (Amended) by the Yeas and Nays: 52 - 0.
+- 2020-09-21 — Considered under suspension of the rules. (consideration: CR H4597-4602)
+- 2020-09-21 — DEBATE - The House proceeded with forty minutes of debate on H.R.
+5322.
+- 2020-09-21 — Motion to reconsider laid on the table Agreed to without objection.
+- 2020-09-21 — Mr. Sherman moved to suspend the rules and pass the bill, as amended.
+- 2020-09-21 — On motion to suspend the rules and pass the bill, as amended Agreed to by voice vote. (text: CR H4597-4600)
+- 2020-09-21 — Passed/agreed to in House: On motion to suspend the rules and pass the bill, as amended Agreed to by voice vote.